 Bob also defends product liability and negligence suits

-involving allegations of unsafe pharmaceuticals, defective medical
+involving allegations of unsafe products, defective medical devices

 - Boeing against design defect claims in the

-of the World Trade Center.
+destruction of the World Trade Center on 9/11.

 - Becton Dickinson in product defect class